 - Install efficient showerheads and efficient toilets to reduce water consumption and install outdoor water tanks or use rain barrels to collect rainwater.

 - Wash laundry during your free electricity periods if your electricity plan features free power at certain times.

 Energy bill comparison can be tough because it’s like comparing apples to oranges.
 For, instance the average electricity bill for a small home will be different from an average business electric bill.

-However, luckily no matter the situation there always something you can do to help reduce that electric bill.
+However, luckily no matter the situation there is always something you can do to help reduce that electric bill.